RashaunaMead/FoodLocationsDemo/ReadMe.md

 6. Restore map

 Update steps would not be neccesary if we were using the "john snow" plan
+* if using paid plan moderator would not need to push changes

 Easy to make: Very
 Easy to edit without code: Yes